zackmdavis/Category_War/the_univariate_fallacy_and_simple_membership_tests.md

 It's about ... math?
 Or like, the relationship between math and human natural language?
 I mean, I know I have lot of room to improve as a writer, but I don't think I was _that_ unclear, so I'm puzzled why—

 "You can't expect me to believe that.
 [Contextualizing norms](https://www.lesswrong.com/posts/7cAsBPGh98pGyrhz9/decoupling-vs-contextualising-norms) are valid rationality norms.
-C'mon, what's your _real_ agenda here?"
+C'mon, what's your _real_ agenda here, huh?"

 Oh.
 One of _those_ readers, I see. _Fine_, alright, I can probably think of something.